deib-polimi/katena/README.md

 Operations on Blockchain with TOSCA.

 This repo contains all the files needed to setup and run the experiments used in the evaluation of KATENA.
+The prototype has been tested on Ubuntu 20.04
 ## Experiments reproducibility
 What should be reproduced in this repo:
 - **Benchmark application deployment**: deploy the three applications (dark forest, dydx, ens) analyzed in the paper on Ganache.
 To reproduce the experiments, we recommend using the Docker setup with the [deploy-bench.sh](./deploy-bench.sh) script that automates the deployment of the benchmark applications.
 See [Docker setup](#docker-setup) section.